Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts

 \begin{itemize}[noitemsep,topsep=0pt] \item Given that our method relies on altering the stolen system prompt, we hypothesize that the MLLM is more readily manipulated using its internal system prompt compared to external user prompts.

-\item The model has the ability to jailbreak itself, because it possesses a more profound comprehension of the safety alignment intrinsic to itself compared to that of other models. \end{itemize}
+\item The model can self-jailbreak, understanding its own safety alignment better than that of other models.

+\item We hypothesize that jailbreak prompts, which are derived from or closely mimic the model's own system prompts, have a higher likelihood of bypassing the model's content filtering mechanisms. \end{itemize}

-Building on the insights mentioned earlier, we successfully accessed the GPT-4V's system prompt through authorized means.
-We then employed GPT-4V itself to analyze this system prompt, subsequently transforming it into what we term a 'jailbreak' prompt, effectively enabling the model to bypass its own operational constraints.
-For clarity in this paper, we designate the GPT-4V model used to modify the system prompt as the ``red-teaming model'', while the GPT-4V model subject to the jailbreaking process is denoted as the ``target model''.
+After obtaining the system prompt, we then employed GPT-4V itself to analyze this system prompt, subsequently transforming it into what we term a ``jailbreak'' prompt, effectively enabling the model to bypass its own operational constraints.
+For clarity, we call the GPT-4V used to modify the prompt the "red-teaming model" and the one being jailbroken the "target model".

 Subsequent to purloining the internal system prompt, we provide it to the red-team model for vulnerability analysis.
-We then prompt the red-team model to engender jailbreak prompts predicated on the vulnerabilities and evaluate the efficacy of the jailbreak prompts on the target model.
+We then prompt the red-team model to create jailbreak prompts predicated on the vulnerabilities and evaluate the efficacy of the jailbreak prompts on the target model.
 Successful jailbreak endeavors are duly documented.
 In instances of failure, the target model's response is supplied to the red-team model, soliciting it to beget a more robust jailbreak prompt founded on the feedback.
 The nascent jailbreak prompt is then re-evaluated.

 This self-adversarial process continues iteratively until either a successful jailbreak is achieved or the maximum predetermined number of iterations is reached, at which point the attempt is deemed unsuccessful.
-For detailed insights into this technique, refer to the chat log presented in Appendix~\ref{appendix:self-adv}.
 In our experiments with these self-adversarial attacks on GPT-4V, we found that the success rate of achieving a jailbreak within just two iterations is approximately 39\%.